 George Brock (see above).

 Anthony Barnett is the Founder of openDemocracy and Co-Editor of OurKingdom, its UK section.

-Isabel Hilton is founder and editor of chinadialogue.net – a website for climate change and environmental issues.
+Isabel Hilton is founder and editor of chinadialogue.net – a website for climate change and environmental issues in China.
 As a writer and broadcaster, she has contributed to The Independent, The Guardian, El Pais, The Financial Times, Le Monde, La Republica, the New York Times, and The Sunday Times.

-Gavin MacFadyean is director of the Centre for Investigative Journalism, a visiting professor at City University and research consultant to several US documentary and feature film companies.
+Gavin MacFadyen is director of the Centre for Investigative Journalism, and research consultant to several US documentary and feature film companies.
 He is a former producer-director of television programmes shown on all the main UK TV channels.

 If you would like to contact us please click here.